SonnyEclipsed/RockPaperScissors-1/README.md

-# Rock Paper Scissors Web App
+# Rock Paper Scissors Web App // ASS
 This is a simple Rock Paper Scissors web app where the computer plays against itself.
 The app is built using HTML, CSS, and JavaScript.

 ![Rock Paper Scissors Web App Screenshot](screenshot.png)